 Yes, some of it might sound complicated to start with.
 But, if you avoid complicated stuff, how will you ever learn how it works?
-And if your marketing agency can’t make complicated stuff easy to understand, they’re not doing their job properly.
+And if your agency can’t make complicated stuff easy to understand, they’re not doing their job properly.

 Sign up for this incredible business success model

 This simple piece of software / selling system / email template list works for thousands of businesses, of which we’ll mention 3 or 4, but without knowing anything about YOUR business, we’ll make it easy for you to be earning millions in no time.

 Sit back, relax.
 Don’t do the hard work.
 Just hand over some cash, sign up for a webinar or an event and watch the money roll in.

 We could easily go on.
 But it’s got to the point where it’s become like a tsunami of marketing bullshit.
 It all starts to sound the same, doesn’t it?
 None of these guys really stand out.

 The really annoying ones stand out the most

 Well, apart from the ones who really annoy us.

 The smug and the arrogant ones.
 There’s the guy who says in his video he chucked his job because he hated all the people there.
 Now he makes millions by doing a few hours work a week.